Thanatomorphose: Plot

-Laura (Kayden Rose) is a depressed and introspective young woman who lives alone in her small apartment.
-After she has sexual relations with her abusive boyfriend Antoine (Davyd Tousignant), Laura bandages his foot after he is injured by stepping on a sharp nail on the floor, revealing that she is a nurse.
-They don't have a good relationship together and he is always quite distant from her and always leaves after they have sex.
-She is distracted by a patient clay carving and masturbates, where a red spot appears on her groin.
-When she takes a bath, one of her fingernails falls off and a new purple stain appears on her back.
-She starts preparing for a party after leaving to work and her friends arrive.
+Laura is a depressed and introverted young woman who lives alone in her small apartment.
+After she has sexual relations with her abusive boyfriend Antoine, Laura bandages his foot after he is injured by stepping on a sharp nail on the floor, revealing that she is a nurse.
+He is often distant from her and always leaves after they have sex.
+She is distracted by a patient clay carving and masturbates, after which a red spot appears on her groin.
+When she takes a shower, one of her fingernails falls off and a new purple stain appears on her back.
+She starts preparing for a party after leaving work and her friends arrive.
 Her cleaning mania is exposed when they dirty the floor and Laura ends up being mocked by her friends for it.
 Julian, one of their friends, seems sexually interested in Laura.

-The party ends after the landlord kicks them out, Antoine has hardcore sex with Laura, where she falls ill in the middle of the night and vomits all over him.
+After Laura's friends leave, Antoine forces her into aggressive sex.
+Later that night, she falls ill in the middle of the night and vomits all over him.
 Laura staggers into the bathroom and ends up breaking a glass, scattering its shards on the floor.
 Laura wakes up naked without Antoine by her side.
-She goes to drink water from the sink and doesn't notice that the drain is full of her blood.
+She goes to drink water from the sink and fails to notice that the drain is full of her blood.
 After she steps on shards of glass from last night, she slips and hits her head on the floor.
-The woman dreams of a rotting carcass in an advanced decomposition state.
+She dreams of a rotting carcass in an advanced decomposition state.
 She wakes up at night with a pool of blood from the wound on the back of her head.
 After bandaging herself, she takes some medication and is visited by Julian, who notices the bruises all over her naked body.
-She receives oral sex from him and before he leaves and Laura spends the rest of the day sleeping.
+She performs oral sex on him, and after he leaves, Laura spends the rest of the day sleeping.

 Laura wakes up in the morning with difficulty and defecates standing up before passing out again.
-She dreams that she is being operated on in a clandestine laboratory by a doctor who is cutting off her hand to feed Antoine and Julian naked in a cage.
+She dreams that she is being operated on in a clandestine laboratory by a doctor who is cutting off her hand to feed Antoine and Julian, both naked in a cage.
 Laura wakes up even weaker and with her skin getting even more decomposed.
-She tries to take a shower and clean her open wounds, but it doesn't do much good.
+She tries to take a shower and clean her open wounds, but it does not do much good.
 She performs a suture to close a rotten wound on her hand, covering it with a bandage as soon as more of her nails fall out.
-After noticing that her head injury is not improving she covers all the windows and mirrors with black sheets.
+After noticing that her head injury is not improving, she covers all the windows and mirrors with black sheets.